ValuedMammal/loon/README.md

     - `NOSTR_NSEC` - to sign/publish nostr events
 - Sqlite data store, i.e. `loon.db`.
 See the [schema](./schema.sql).

-### Limitations
-We use [a fork of BDK](https://github.com/ValuedMammal/bdk/tree/feat/filter-iter) that supports compact block filter (CBF) sync via Bitcoin Core RPC.
-While multiple efforts are underway for BDK to officially support CBF, it's not certain whether the implementation used by Loon will ever be adopted/merged.

 ## Features
 |Status|Task|
 |:----:|--------|